Ballistic Stretching Is Best Performed

 Introduction

 Ballistic stretching is a dynamic stretching technique that involves rapid, bouncing movements to push muscles beyond their normal range of motion.
-Unlike static stretching, which involves holding a position, ballistic stretching uses momentum to stretch muscles and connective tissues.
-While it can be effective for improving flexibility and preparing the body for high-intensity activities, it must be performed correctly to avoid injury.
+Consider this: unlike static stretching, which involves holding a position, ballistic stretching uses momentum to stretch muscles and connective tissues.
+In real terms, while it can be effective for improving flexibility and preparing the body for high-intensity activities, it must be performed correctly to avoid injury.
 This article explores when and how ballistic stretching is best performed, its benefits, risks, and best practices.

 Detailed Explanation